 - Check out this informative post which breaks down ETFs in simple terms.

-- If interested, you can also a schedule a call with me.
+- If interested, you can also a schedule an “On The Money” session with me.
 I can break this down in a step by step format, answer your questions, and offer some suggestions.
 For details of this one-on-one service, Email me: Hello@girlsonthemoney.com.

 And that’s all folks!